websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 # Adding a Page to a Site

 The steps below describe how to add a new page to your Site and configure the general options.
-To learn how to configure the remaining page settings, see [Configuring Individual Pages](../page-settings/configuring-individual-pages.md), or see [Configuring Page Sets](../page-settings/configuring-page-sets.md) to configure options for a [Page Set](../understanding-pages/understanding-pages.md#page-sets).
+To learn how to configure the remaining page settings, see [Page Configuration UI Reference](../page-settings/page-configuration-ui-reference.md), or see [Configuring Page Sets](../page-settings/configuring-page-sets.md) to configure options for a [Page Set](../understanding-pages/understanding-pages.md#page-sets).

 ## Adding a New Page